-Even if you have separate accounts, a joint household budget is essential to reaching your financial goals (and maintaining your relationship)!
+Even if you have separate accounts, a joint household budget is essential to reaching your financial goals!
 Talk with your partner and be sure to prioritize your joint financial goals in setting up your annual and monthly budgets.

 Changing Your Name

 If one or both partners choose to change their name, it will be important to take steps to ensure your creditors, financial institutions, and other entities are aware of the name change.
 This process can take time, so don’t delay.
 It may be helpful to make a list of all places and documents that may require official name change information, such as:

 - Vehicle registration, lease agreements, and other documents

 - Creditors (including any outstanding student loans)

 - Financial institutions